Hermosa Restoration Project

 Children’s Activities: For children ages 6 to 12 will make seedballs comprised of sand, dirt and native seed.
 The balls dry out and are thrown into areas of intensive burn to help native plants recover.
 Led by MSI.

-Children under 6 can participate in educational activities led by Durango Nature Studies.
+Children under 6 can participate in educational activities led by Durango Nature Studies and Free Forest School of Durango, CO.